-Topper (1937) is an American comedy film starring Constance Bennett and Cary Grant which tells the story of a stuffy, stuck-in-his-ways man, Cosmo Topper (Roland Young) who is haunted by the ghosts of a fun-loving married couple.
-The film was adapted by Eric Hatch, Jack Jevne and Eddie Moran from the novel by Thorne Smith.
+Topper (1937) is an American comedy film starring Constance Bennett and Cary Grant which tells the story of a stuffy, stuck-in-his-ways man, Cosmo Topper (Roland Young) who is haunted by the ghosts of a fun-loving married couple, and Neil, the St. Bernard, who loves martinis - a running gag is the invisible dog lapping up the drink.
+The film was adapted from the novel by Thorne Smith.
 The movie was produced by Hal Roach, and distributed by Metro-Goldwyn-Mayer.
 The supporting cast includes Billie Burke and Eugene Pallette.
 Topper was a huge hit with film audiences in the summer of 1937; since Cary Grant had a percentage deal on the film, he made quite a bit of money on the film's success.
 Topper was followed by the sequels Topper Takes a Trip (1938) and Topper Returns (1941).
 There was a television series, which premiered in 1953 and ran for two seasons, starring Leo G. Carroll, Robert Sterling and Anne Jeffreys.
 In 1973, a television pilot for a proposed new series Topper Returns (1973)was produced, starring Roddy McDowall, Stefanie Powers and John Fink.
 A TV movie remake, Topper (1979) was also produced starring Kate Jackson, Jack Warden and Andrew Stevens.
 Nearly Departed, a short-lived American TV series of the 1980s starring Eric Idle of Monty Python fame, was based on the same premise.